 As you can see the OIII (blue) was picked up quite well by the L-eXtreme filter.
 There is even a hint of the outer shell surrounding the planetary nebula, with this minimal amount of data.
 Imagine what 2 hours or 10 hours of data would look like!

-The Witch’s Broom NGC 6960 was another 15 minute test I performed using the L-eXtreme filter.
+The Witch’s Broom NGC 6960 was another test but with longer integration time.
 This was the result…

-Not bad for just 15 minutes, wouldn’t you say?
+Not bad for just 4 hours of data, wouldn’t you say?

 The new L-eXtreme filter from Optolong is very capable and is proving to be a game changer, especially for those backyard astrophotographers using one shot color (OSC) cameras, be it DSLR or cooled cmos.
 It’s new design and more narrow Ha and OIII emission lines, isolates these channels well for extremely vivid images of deep sky objects.
 It’s an ideal choice for a variety of telescopes and cameras.
 As an added bonus for OSC users, the Optolong L-eXtreme also helps block a lot of light pollution which can ruin your astro images.